Welcome to The Pet Health Club’s Privacy Notice.

-It is important that you read this policy carefully so that you understand how we look after and process your personal data, and so that you are aware of your privacy rights and how the law protects you.
+It is important that you read this notice carefully so that you understand how we look after and process your personal data, and so that you are aware of your privacy rights and how the law protects you.

-What's included in this policy?
+What is included in this page?

 - Important information and who we are

 - The personal data we collect and how we use it

 - Who we share your personal data with

 - International transfers

 - Keeping your personal data secure

 - Being in control of your own information

 - Changes to this privacy notice and your duty to inform us of changes